KiranMurmuTH/Auto-Close-Twitch-Ads/README.md

 # Auto Close Twitch Ads
 This script will automatically close, mute and hide video ads on Twitch.Tv while watching a stream.

 This is not an ad-blocker and does not block any ads, this script you can help you to watch streams without disturbance while continuing to support the streamer.
 To use this script you need to first install a 'user script manager' (ex.
 Tampermonkey, Greasemonkey or Violentmonkey).
-There are 5 menu options you can find in the 'user script manager' menus when you are on Twitch page, the page will be reloaded if any of this options are changed.
+There are 5 menu options you can find in the 'user script manager' menus when you are on a Twitch page, the page will be reloaded if any of this options are changed.

 [Video ad duration] - you can set the video ad duration with this option, default ad duration is 5 seconds.